 Although lots of green leafy vegetables, pulses and certain other food items contain oxalates in more or less amount, but mainly consumption of only certain oxalate-containing foods is likely to significantly increase urinary oxalate and stone formation.
 One such group is spinach, rhubarb, beets, nuts, chocolate, wheat bran, strawberries, peanuts, almonds, and tea.
 But every study has not found tea to significantly increase urinary oxalate.

-If a person has history of kidney stones formation, and genetic prone to such condition than he/she must try to avoid high oxalate foods.
+If a person has history of the kidney stones formation, and genetic prone to such condition than he/she must try to avoid high oxalate foods.